Sea Hunt: Production notes

 On-land location shots were filmed throughout Los Angeles, central Florida, Nassau, and on a sound stage.
 Famous divers such as Zale Parry and Albert Tillman were involved in production of the show, as was Jon Lindbergh, son of aviator Charles Lindbergh.
-Parry was joined in 1960 by 18 year-old Wende Wagner as a female underwater stunt double.
+Parry was joined in 1960 by 18-year-old Wende Wagner as a female underwater stunt double.
 Pioneering underwater cinematographer Lamar Boren shot nearly all of the underwater footage for the series.
-John Lamb shot the underwater sequences for both the movie and TV versions of Irwin Allen's Voyage to the Bottom of the Sea, and also filmed some episodes of Sea Hunt.
-Stunt diver Ricou Browning is credited with coordination of the underwater action sequences during the second season.
+John Lamb shot the underwater sequences for both the movie and TV versions of Irwin Allen's Voyage to the Bottom of the Sea and also filmed some episodes of Sea Hunt.
+Stunt diver Ricou Browning is credited with co-ordination of the underwater action sequences during the second season.

 The boat used in the series was named the Argonaut after the mythological Greek heroes who sailed with Jason on the quest of the Golden Fleece.
 Several cabin cruisers were used in filming, and one notable model was the Trojan Express, custom built by Trojan Yachts in 1960 with mahogany planking and teak decks and trim, measuring 33 feet long and 12 feet wide.
 Diving equipment was supplied by Voit and a Navy depth gauge supplied by Sportsways, Inc. Wetsuits were made by the small Los Angeles shop Dive N' Surf, which was the genesis for Body Glove.

 David Rose is credited with music, although a number of the Sea Hunt stock cues are heard in Buchanan Rides Alone, a 1958 Columbia Western film that used stock music from composers including Mischa Bakaleinikoff, George Duning, Heinz Roemheld, and Paul Sawtell.